jrgd/text-editor/README.md

 Things to work on next
 - [ ] make it possible to write the code of this text editor within itself, asap
+  - [ ] multi-lines text paste
+  - [ ] multi-lines text copy
+    - issue might be similar to difficult selection issue on Notion.so
+  - [ ] multi-lines file import
+  - [ ] save and open files
 - [ ] Editor
   - [ ] Delete a line
   - [ ] Select across multiple lines